S4lt5/paranoid-requests/README.md

 >This is released to enable pen testers do their jobs in good faith.
 Please try to make today's world 1% better than yesterday's.

-## Note on dangers of using public proxies
+## Note on dangers (and horriffic performance) of using public proxies

 Please assume any of the public proxies queried by the PublicProxyList class have malicious intent.
-These are completely free and anonymous services that will try to sniff your SSL traffic.
+These are completely free and anonymous services that will try to sniff your SSL traffic, trick you, or otherwise compromise you.

 * Don't pass credentials that are not public
 * Don't put anything through these you don't want released to the world